 EDIT: I just saw the trailer for this movie.
 I feel like I would’ve had a completely different response to the film.
 Man oh man, that trailer gives away quite a lot.

-Rent and own Marry Me on VOD
+Watch Marry Me (2022) on Peacock and VOD

 Marry Me Movie Cast and Credits